DS-Homebrew/ChroniclesDX/README.md

   1. Reformed - Changed ways, to be on Sonic's team (up until the betrayal in the final moments)
   2. Kind - This is just an act, but we all know that he will turn.
 Still, he's giving his best impression of being different for team sonic.
 I think it may be for the best if we still let some of his old ego slip in.
 Throughout the game, I want him to be the Doctor Eggman that outsmarted Tails and kicked Sonic out of the ARK in SA2, and that would eventually mess with Starline in the IDW.
   3. Arrogant - This is classic Eggman, always putting himself above everyone else.
 However, I think they go too overboard with the species difference.
 PLEASE STOP CALLING SONIC A FURRY
 - Miles "Tails" Prower: I want no qualities of Forces or Lost World in our Tails depiction.
 How that depiction of Tails even came out to be is beyond me, especially after his growth in prior material.
 This should be the same Tails that saved Station Square in SA1 when Sonic wasn't there.
-The word choice should match the IDW dialogue, when he outsmarted the Zeti to steal their Chaos Emerald, when he made invensions to stop the Zeti and Mimic.
+The word choice should match the IDW dialogue, when he outsmarted the Zeti to steal their Chaos Emerald & the interactions with Zavok in the second-to-last issue in the invasion arc.
 IDW 50 has an amazing portrayal of Tails' inteligence, but the dialogue wouldn't work there, where Kit first appeared to be normal like tails and just thought that his understanding of the situation is broken.
 - Sonic the Hedgehog: With all the different dialogue options, the player should be given a choice on how they want to interact with the others.
 However, I don't want Sonic to start sounding like Shakespear in every single line, and he should still carry some spirit even in his choices.
 My personal depiction of how he interacts with giving villains chances should match IDW issue 5, 6, 12, 19, 23, 25, 26, 31, 44 & 50.
 The way he should be portrayed overall should be like the quote in IDW issue 2.
 The best theme I'd give him is "Sonic Appears" from Sonic 06, and I want his statements to match the carefree nature portrayed there.
 The best Sonic & Tails relationship is shown in Sonic Mania Adventures Episode 2, IDW Issue 1 & IDW Issue 13.
 - Big the Cat: This is not with him directly; I love how happy go-lucky he is.
 But I want others to be nicer to him; in general, people have a lot of respect for him, as shown in SA1 and IDW's 2020 annual.
 Even in the Post-Reboot archie, people were mildly frustrated but they never disrespected him.
 Only one that should show insignificance is Shadow, and even though I want to add one line directed at Big, he should never directly insult big.
 - Johnson: Our side character in Blue Ridge Zone needs to have his entire plot point rewritten.
 "Did Johnson forget to turn off the breakers *again*" implying this happened before.
 How the hell is he still on the team?
 How in the world is he only getting a "talking too"?
 Why is being late the only thing he would be fired for?
 Why would you not bribe your boss for being fired for being late but you would for being fired for destroying literally everything?